fbpx

 Milos Sarakino beach s kaisu shutterstockMilos, Cyclades - credits: s_kaisu/Shutterstock.com

-Milos is famous for its lace-like coast that hosts over 75 beaches of varying shapes and sizes.
-With crystal clear, deep blue waters, colorful sculpted rocks, and white-gold sandy beaches, you will surely be thrilled by the sight.
 Due to the volcanic origin of its soil, Milos has a unique morphology that offers diversity and scenery of spectacular rock formations.

-On the island, you can find both beaches with white sand and bays with pebbles surrounded by white, red, yellow, or even black rocks.
 Additionally, in the traditional fishing village of Klima, the picturesque two-story houses with intensely colored shutters and doors, as well as the cute fishing boats, compose a colorful and picturesque setting that looks like it has come straight out of a fairytale.

-If you are visiting the Cyclades for a dose of history and culture, then don't erase Milos from your list just yet, since there you will find the impressive site of the early-Christian catacombs in Tripiti village, as well as the archaeological museum of Milos in Plaka town.
+If you are visiting the Cyclades for a dose of history and culture, then don't erase Milos from your list just yet, since there you will find the impressive site of the early-Christian catacombs in Tripiti village, as well as the Archaeological Museum of Milos in Plaka Town.

 Serifos